lammps/lammps/doc/src/fix_ave_grid.rst

 Default
 """""""

-The option defaults are norm = all, ave = one, and bias = none.
+The option defaults are discard = yes, norm = all, ave = one, and bias = none.